Keratosis pilaris is a common skin affliction that causes tiny bumps on the skin. The bumps often develop on the backs of the arms.

 KP appears as small, rough bumps on the skin.
 The bumps may be white or red and are often accompanied by dry, scaly skin.
 Some people with KP remark that the bumps look like chicken flesh or goosebumps.

 KP can appear anywhere on the body that has hair follicles.
-The most common sites for KP include:
+The

 - upper arms (in 92 percent of cases)